 Biology and life history This leafroller overwinters as eggs laid on the bark or limbs in irregular flat masses which appear grayish by spring.
 Eggs hatch in spring as buds are opening until petal fall.
 The larvae feed for 4 to 6 weeks, then pupate in the rolled leaves and emerge as moths in early summer.
 The overwintering eggs are laid on twigs and branches in July.

 Very low temperatures in winter significantly reduce overwintering populations of larvae.
 Spiders and parasitic wasps, as well as predators like the brown lacewing, greatly reduce leafroller populations throughout the year.
 Typically, biological control is sufficient to manage leafrollers and chemical control is rarely necessary.
+Similar to obliquebanded leafroller, there are numerous parasitoid wasps that target the later larval stages.

 Management-chemical control: HOME USE

 Spray in spring after overwintering eggs hatch, at about the time leaves are 0.75 to 1 inch long.
 Control is much more effective if sprays are applied when larvae are small.
+Avoid treating when larvae are mature; damage will already have occurred and natural enemies will be adversely affected.

 - acetamiprid-Do not apply until after trees have flowered or when bees are actively foraging.
 Do not make more than one application a year.
 PHI 7 days.